bjahoor/bjahoor/README.md

 <h1 align="center">Hi, I'm Brandon 👋</h1>

 <p align="center">
-  <b>Robotics & Computer Vision Developer</b><br/>
+  <b>Robotics Engineer & Developer</b><br/>
-  ROS2 • C++ • Python • AI Perception • RealSense
+  ROS2 • C++ • Python • Systems • Perception
 </p>

 ---

 ## 🚀 About Me

-I'm a robotics and perception-focused developer passionate about building intelligent systems that interact with the physical world.
-My work centers on **ROS2**, **camera pipelines**, **AI-enabled perception**, and **embedded robotics**.
+I'm a robotics engineer who enjoys building end-to-end robotic systems — from low-level control and hardware integration to perception, autonomy, and deployment.

+I like working across the full stack of robotics:

+- 🤖 Designing and integrating ROS2-based robotic systems
-- 🤖 Working with ROS2 (Humble) on robotics platforms
+- 🧭 Working on control, navigation, and system behavior
-- 🎥 Building real-time camera + AI pipelines
+- 🎥 Developing and integrating perception pipelines when needed
-- 🧠 Interested in applied CV/AI for robotics
-- 🌱 Constantly exploring autonomy, mapping, and system design
+- 🛠️ Building, debugging, and iterating on real robots
 - 📍 Based in Canada

 ---

 ## 🔧 Tech Stack

-**Robotics & Systems:** ROS2, RealSense, Linux, Colcon
+**Robotics & Systems:** ROS2, Linux, sensor integration, robotics middleware
 **Programming:** C++, Python
-**AI & CV:** OpenCV, PyTorch (project-dependent), image processing pipelines
+**Perception & Processing:** OpenCV, image processing, camera pipelines
-**Tools:** Git, VSCode, Launch files, GitHub Pages, Bash
+**Tools & Workflow:** Git, VSCode, Bash, GitHub, simulation / debugging tools

 ---

 ## 📦 Featured Projects

-### 📸 AI Camera Package (ROS2)
-AI-powered ROS2 camera pipeline combining perception modules with real-time image transport.
-> Python + C++ • ROS2 Humble • Computer Vision

-### 🎥 RealSense Camera Package (ROS2)
-A ROS2 package for Intel RealSense camera streaming, processing, and transport features.

 ### 🛞 ROS2 Rover Platform
-A full ROS2-based rover system with navigation, control nodes, and sensor integration.
+A ROS2-based rover system that brings together control, navigation-related nodes, and sensor integration into a cohesive robotic platform.

+- Robot bring-up and node structure
+- Modular ROS2 package design
+- Extensible base for future autonomy work

+---

+### 📸 AI / Perception Camera Package (ROS2)
+A ROS2 package for integrating camera perception into a larger robotics system.

+- Real-time image processing in ROS2
+- C++ and Python nodes for flexibility
+- Designed to plug into broader robot stacks

+---

+### 🎥 RealSense Camera Integration (ROS2)
+A focused ROS2 package for Intel RealSense camera streaming and integration.

+- Sensor node setup and configuration
+- Topics, frames, and message flow designed for robotics use
+- Useful as a building block in multi-sensor robots

+---

 ### 🌐 Portfolio Website
-My personal portfolio + resume, hosted via GitHub Pages.
+A simple portfolio + resume site hosted with GitHub Pages.

-➡️ *Once deployed, link it here!*
+- Central place for my robotics work and background
+- Easy to share with recruiters and collaborators

+---

+## 🧠 What I Like Working On

+- End-to-end robotic systems (from hardware to high-level behavior)
+- Clean ROS2 architectures and node graphs
+- Control, navigation, and state machines
+- Perception and sensor fusion when it supports the overall system
+- Making robots more reliable, understandable, and maintainable

 ---